Setting Limits Without Using Threats to Enforce Them

 If you stay calm, you can almost always find a win/win solution.
 Of course, what works this week will stop working next week, so finding new strategies will require creativity on your part.
 But as it becomes clear to your child that brushing is non-negotiable, there will be less resistance.

-- Mom and Dad care about what I want and try to work with me instead of just using their power to force and threaten.
+- Mom and Dad care about what I want, and try to work with me instead of just using their power to force and threaten.
 That makes me want to cooperate with them.

 - I'm not a bad person for not wanting to brush my teeth.
 My parents understand.
 But I still have to do it.

 - People can have different perspectives and needs; if we think outside the box we can always find a solution that works for everyone.